-Since 1901 at the same location in Mobile, Alabama, we’ve been giving compassionate care to elderly men and women of the Gulf Coast region who have outlived their resources.
+Since 1901 at the same location in Mobile, Alabama, we have worked hard to give compassionate care to elderly men and women of the Gulf Coast region who have outlived their resources.
 More than 4,000 people from all walks of life, of all religions and beliefs, have made their home with us in Mobile.

 At the request of Bishop Edward P. Allen, we first arrived on the Feast of the Sacred Heart, June 13, 1901.
 Major Patrick C. Hannan graciously donated the first Home and property on McGill Avenue and Monterey Street.
 Our goal then, as now, was to love and care for the elderly poor.
 In November of that same year, we welcomed the first Residents.
 One year later there were already 40 elderly persons residing in our Home!